PdoyleC/Portfolio-1-Project/README.md

     - The 'Contact Us' panel of the Contact page allows the user to send a message/give feedback to the company and if they want, sign up to the company mailing list to get discount codes and offers.
 The user is asked to provide their name and email address when sending a message.
 By default, the option to join the mailing list is set to 'no' - to prevent them accidentally signing up for the mailing list and getting unwanted email.
 Sending the message will result in being directed to a page saying that someone will be in contact soon and you will be redirected back to the home page.

 ![Contact](documentation/contact-page.jpg)

-    - The 'Contact Us' page was tested with the "formdump.codeinstitute.net" page with the data they submitted displayed
+    - The 'Contact Us' page was tested with the "formdump.codeinstitute.net" page with the data they submitted displayed.
 ![Contact](documentation/CI-test-page.jpg)

     - The 'Contact Us' now sends the user to a page saying that someone will be in contact soon and you will be redirected back to the home page.
 ![Contact](documentation/redirection-page.jpg)